Kaye Scholer: History

-Reputation and recognition
+Recognition

 Kaye Scholer was internationally known for being a leading litigation firm.
 Its particular areas of litigation strength include antitrust, intellectual property, and products liability.
 In 2008, Kaye Scholer was named Product Liability Firm of the Year by Chambers and Partners.
 In 2005, 2006 and 2007, The National Law Journal named Kaye Scholer to its list of top 10 elite litigation defense firms, making Kaye Scholer the only law firm to appear on this list for the three years it had run.
 In 2006, The American Lawyer magazine selected Kaye Scholer as the products liability litigation firm of the year.
 In 2013, Law360 selected Kaye Scholer's product liability practice as one of its Practice Groups of the Year.
 Kaye Scholer was one of only five firms singled out for product liability by the publication.

 Kaye Scholer also had transactional practice, including those in aviation, bankruptcy, finance, mergers and acquisitions, private equity, and real estate.

 In the life sciences arena, Kaye Scholer was recognized in 2010 as "one of the most well regarded firms" for life sciences by The International Who's Who of Life Sciences Lawyers 2010.
 On September 10, 2009, at an awards ceremony in Basel, Switzerland, capping Novartis AG's Global Legal Meeting, Kaye Scholer received the company's first-ever Preferred Provider Award for Excellence.

 Kaye Scholer was one of the nation's most profitable large law firms, according to American Lawyer magazine.
 Kaye Scholer maintains a reputation for being a collegial firm, something of a rarity in law firms of its size and economic success.

 Noted alumni

+Among Kaye Scholer's alumni are: